mvysny/aedict-blog/_posts/2019-9-10-Daijirin.md

 ---
 layout: post
-title: Daijirin
+title: Daijirin 大辞林
 ---

-Aedict allows you to download the Daijirin J-J (Japanese-Japanese) dictionary to your phone.
+Aedict allows you to download the Daijirin 大辞林 J-J (Japanese-Japanese) dictionary to your phone.
 Please follow these steps:

 1. You need to create an account on [Aedict Online](https://aedict-online.eu/) if you don't have one yet.